(E-E) Ev.g.e.n.i.j ..K.o.z.l.o.v Berlin

 The example of A Dance with a Kiss shows that even “direct” folk art influences cannot be extracted unambiguously from Kozlov’s work, because the same type of composition may be found in a modern work.
 But what inspired Matisse?
 Apparently, a type of French folk dance, a fishermen dance from the Southern French city of Collioure – or was it Blake’s watercolour "Oberon, Titania and Puck with fairies dancing" from 1786, or both?
 Each step further back to opens a host of possibilities.

-The situation gets indeed all the more complicate when we set out to trace a primitivism work to its very origins.
+The situation gets indeed all the more complicate when we set out to trace back a primitivist painting to its very origins.
 To put it differently: if Ivan Sotnikov’s Venus is clearly based on Larionov’s Venus, then what is Larionov’s Venus based upon?
 Larionov's style may be folk or primitive art, but the composition of a resting Venus with Cupid is taken from Western painting (Lorenzo Lotto, Paris Bordone etc).
 Larionov’s and Goncharova’s native roots are less homogeneous than their emphasis on folk art suggests.

 Both Larionov and Goncharova were intimately familiar with contemporary French art, with Gauguin, Cézanne, Matisse, Picasso, Braque and others.
-Those styles had an impact on their works, which their manifesto Rayonists and Futurists reflects, but at the same time, around 1912-13, like a pupil realising the shortcomings of her teachers, Goncharova accused her Western artist fellows of a lack of originality:
+Those styles had an impact on their works, which their manifesto Rayonists and Futurists reflects.
+But at the same time, around 1912-13, Goncharova, like a pupil realising the shortcomings of her teachers, accused her Western artist fellows of a lack of originality:

 Yet I turn away from the West because for me personally it has dried up and because my sympathies lie with the East.
 The West has shown me one thing: everything it has is from the East.